casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/types.md

 ## ByteCodeKind

 The type of byte code, serialized as a single `u8` value.
-A `0` indicates empty byte code. `1` indicates a `V1CasperWasm` to be executed with the first version of the Casper execution engine. `2` indicates a `V2CasperWasm` to be executed with the first version of the Casper execution engine.
+A `0` indicates empty byte code. `1` indicates a `V1CasperWasm` to be executed with the first version of the Casper execution engine. `2` indicates a `V2CasperWasm` to be executed with the second version of the Casper execution engine.

 ## Caller {#caller}